Video Marketing Statistics 2020

 44. Half of Twitter’s revenue is from video ads.

-According to video marketing stats, 2018 was the year Twitter should thank the person responsible for implementing video ads.
-As every other platform listed before, Twitter found that video marketing was the way to go in 2018.
-The company estimates that video ads were responsible for half of Twitter’s revenue in the last quarter, with the company obtaining $287 million just from video ads.
+According to video marketing stats, 2020 will be the year Twitter should thank the person responsible for implementing video ads.
+As every other platform listed above, Twitter found that video marketing was the way to go back in 2018.
+The company estimates that video ads were responsible for half of Twitter’s revenue in the last quarter, with obtaining $287 million just from video ads.

 45. 50% of Twitter users are able to recall the platform’s ads after viewing them.